 Colby began dancing at age 7 with Richmond Ballet, where he performed in numerous professional productions as a child.
 At age 15, he left home to pursue intensive full-time classical ballet training at the Virginia School of the Arts, and received his first professional dance contract at age 17 at a cattle-call audition in New York City.
 As a professional dancer, Colby has worked extensively in both the classical and contemporary realms, dancing with Sacramento Ballet, Mark Morris Dance Group, Northwest Dance Project, Metropolitan Opera Ballet, and BalletX among others.
-During his 12 year performing career, he danced the works of George Balanchine, Frederick Ashton, Glen Tetley, Alexei Ratmanski, Angel Corella, Ron Cunningham, Dwight Rhoden, Helen Pickett, Annabelle Lopez-Ochoa, Mark Morris, Trey McIntyre, Jodie Gates, Bobbi-Jean Smith, Matthew Neenan, and many others, performing in such venues at The Metropolitan Opera House, The Joyce Theater NYC, The Vail International Dance Festival, and The National Dance Theater of China in Beijing.
+During his 12 year performing career, he danced the works of George Balanchine, Frederick Ashton, Glen Tetley, Alexei Ratmanski, Ron Cunningham, Dwight Rhoden, Helen Pickett, Annabelle Lopez-Ochoa, Mark Morris, Trey McIntyre, Jodie Gates, Bobbi-Jean Smith, Luca Veggetti, John Selya, Matthew Neenan, and many others, performing in such venues at The Metropolitan Opera House, The Joyce Theater NYC, The Guggenheim Museum, The Vail International Dance Festival, and The National Dance Theater of China in Beijing.
+He also portrayed the role of "Sancho Panza" in Angel Corella's first American staging of Don Quixote with Pennsylvania Ballet, and continues to regularly perform character roles with different schools and companies in the US.

 Colby graduated Magna Cum Laude with a BA in Performing Arts from St. Mary's College of California, which he received while dancing full time through the LEAP program, and recently completed a Professional Certificate in Non-Profit Arts Management from Columbia College of Chicago.
 He has also completed a 200hour yoga teacher training, and has pursued extensive studies in yoga, qi gong, chinese martial arts, and an array of meditation practices.
 Colby also plays classical guitar, sings, and composes original songs for guitar, and for his choreographic works.
-He is currently teaching regularly at The Rock School, in addition to working as a freelance choreographer and master teacher nationally and internationally.
+He is currently working at Sacramento Ballet as the Outreach Coordinator, in addition to choreographing new works, and serving as a ballet teacher for the school and professional company.